feathersjs/docs/guides/about/vs.md

 #### Legend

-✅ : Officially supported with a guide or core module
+ :white_check_mark: : Officially supported with a guide or core module

-❌ : Not supported
+ :x: : Not supported

-🤓 : Community supported or left to developer
+ :revolving_hearts: : Community supported or left to developer

 <table>
     <thead>